May 15 – 21, 2022, is National Public Works Week, a time to recognize the essential services provided by Public Works Departments nationwide.

-The City is seeking applicants who are interested in serving on the inaugural Arts & Culture Roundtable.
+The City is seeking applicants who are interested in serving on the Arts & Culture Roundtable.

-The City of Thousand Oaks’ Public Works Department will be accepting applications for the 2019-2020 Community Enhancement Grant Program through December 2, 2019.
+The City of Thousand Oaks is accepting applications for the 2021-22 Community Social Services Grant Program.

 Thousand Oaks residents can drop off their excess trash, yard waste, bulky items and more, free of charge at a new location on Saturday, March 26th from 8 a.m. to 2 p.m. at the Calabasas Landfill located at 5300 Lost Hills Road, Agoura Hills 91301.

 The City of Thousand Oaks is currently seeking high school students who are interested in serving on the Youth Commission.

 The City’s Arbor Earth Day celebration returns after a two-year hiatus.